simongog/sigir16-topkcomplete/instructions/README.md

 ## Top-k completion system #3

 We have seen that the marking the start of strings is now only a small fraction of the total memory consumption of the index.
 We now try to improve the space of the remaining parts, namely the concatenated text and the weights.
+For this we build a trie of the keys and store the trie topology as a balanced parentheses sequence in succinct space.

+### Exercise 3.1

+Again we want to analyze the practical properties of index3.
+You can remove again the `#` sign in front of index3 in the [index.config][IDXCFG] file and call `cmake .. && make index3-main`.
+Build the index for the Wikipedia titles (`./index3-main ../data/enwiki-20160601-all-titles `) and report the total space consumption of the index and the space breakdown of the three components.

+What is the effect on the query times (`printf "\nE\nEx\n" | ./index3-main ../data/enwiki-20160601-all-titles`)?

+### Exercise 3.2

+We have used a plain bit vector (`bit_vector`) and its select structure to compress the starting points of the labels.
+How much space can be saved by using the Elias-Fano representation (`sd_vector<>`)?
+Implement a version which uses Elias-Fano and call it `index3a`.

+### Exercise 3.3

+Compress `weight` here :)

+### Exercise 3.4 (optional)

+The implemented tree construction is quite inefficient in the worst case, as we determine the child ranges of an range by scanning the whole range.
+Suppose that we can afford to store O(n) extra bits during construction.
+Can you devise a solution which has O(n) time complexity?